Working on Android¶

 With the SDL2 bootstrap, the app’s splash screen may not be dismissed immediately when your app has finished loading, due to a limitation with the way we check if the app has properly started.
 In this case, the splash screen overlaps the app gui for a short time.

-You can dismiss the splash screen as follows.
-Run this code from your
+You can dismiss the splash screen by running this code from your

 app build method (or use

 kivy.clock.Clock.schedule_once to run it

 from jnius import autoclass activity = autoclass('org.kivy.android.PythonActivity').mActivity activity.removeLoadingScreen()

 This problem does not affect the Pygame bootstrap, as it uses a different splash screen method.

 Pausing the App¶

 When the user leaves an App, it is automatically paused by Android, although it gets a few seconds to store data etc. if necessary.
 Once paused, there is no guarantee that your app will run again.